 Poetic Techniques in The Appeal

 Kipling made use of several poetic techniques in ‘The Appeal’.
 These include but are not limited to alliteration, enjambment, and allusion.
 The first of these, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same sound.
-For example “delight” and “done” in the first and second lines of the fist stanza and “books” and “behind” in the last line of the second stanza.
+For example “delight” and “done” in the first and second lines of the first stanza and “books” and “behind” in the last line of the second stanza.

 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
-For example, the transition between lines one and two in the first stanza as well as that between line three and four of that same stanza.
+For example, the transition between lines one and two in the first stanza as well as that between lines three and four of that same stanza.

-An allusion is an expression that’s meant to call something specific to mind without directly stating it.
+An allusion is an expression that’s meant to call something specific to the mind without directly stating it.
 In the case of this poem, the lines are alluding to a larger desire in the poet’s life to maintain privacy before and after his death.